Is my facility required to have permit coverage?

 Quarterly Visual Examinations

-All sectors of the MSGP, except Sector S, require “Quarterly Visual Examination” of stormwater discharges.
-The visual examination is considered a monitoring requirement; however, it does not require the sample to be analyzed by a laboratory and the results are not required to be submitted to the department.
-Instead, the results of the Quarterly Visual Examinations are required to be kept by the facility with its Stormwater Pollution Prevention Plan (SWPPP).
-Therefore, the monitoring code for a facility that is only required to conduct Quarterly Visual Monitoring would be “3.”
+All sectors of the MSGP except Sector S, require “Quarterly Visual Examination” of stormwater discharges.
+The visual examination is a monitoring requirement; however, it does not require a sample to be analyzed by a laboratory and the results are not required to be submitted to the department.
+Results of Quarterly Visual Examinations are required to be kept with the Stormwater Pollution Prevention Plan (SWPPP).

 Analytical Monitoring

 Some sectors of the MSGP require quarterly analytical monitoring in Years 2 and 4 of the permit cycle.
 This monitoring is sometimes referred to as “Analytical Monitoring” or “Benchmark Monitoring.”
-Analytical Monitoring results are required to be submitted to the department; therefore, the monitoring code for this type of monitoring would be “2.”
+Analytical Monitoring results are required to be submitted to the department.

 Compliance Monitoring

 A few sectors of the MSGP impose numeric effluent limitations.
 This type of monitoring is called “Compliance Monitoring” and is required to demonstrate compliance with the effluent limitations.
-Analytical results from compliance monitoring are required to be submitted to the department; therefore, the monitoring code for Compliance Monitoring would be “2.”
+Analytical results from compliance monitoring are required to be submitted to the department.

 Refer to the MSGP for sector-specific monitoring requirements for your facility.